Deutsche Bank lifts Walgreens Boots Alliance Inc. [WBA] price estimate. Who else is bullish?

 Trading performance analysis for WBA stock

-Walgreens Boots Alliance Inc. [WBA] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.75.
-With this latest performance, WBA shares gained by 3.91% in over the last four-week period, additionally plugging by 0.79% over the last 6 months – not to mention a rise of 23.16% in the past year of trading.
+Walgreens Boots Alliance Inc. [WBA] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 3.37.
+With this latest performance, WBA shares gained by 5.90% in over the last four-week period, additionally plugging by 7.32% over the last 6 months – not to mention a rise of 36.81% in the past year of trading.

 Walgreens Boots Alliance Inc. [WBA]: A deeper dive into fundamental analysis